Data4Democracy/smtk/README.md

 ## SMTK (Social Media Tool Kit)

 #### **DISCLAIMER:**
-This is a work in progress experiment.
+This is a very early stage work in progress experiment.
 Contributions, ideas, thoughts, opinions are welcome.
 If you are looking for a fully fleshed out, well documented codebase you may be uncomfortable working on this project (for now).
 The upside is there is a lot of work to be done and this is a great opportunity to make substantial contributions.

 ## Purpose:
 Collecting social media data can be a nuisance.
 This project aims to make the collection process as simple as possible for researchers.
 We make common-sense assumptions about what most researchers need, and how they like to work with their data.
 SMTK sits on top of other python libraries such as facepy (facebook) and python-twitter (twitter) to provide researchers with a clear and easy way to interact with various social media API's.
 Our purpose is to take care of low level details and provide a clean API for working across multiple platforms.